crisp-im/node-crisp-api/README.md

 All the available Crisp API resources are fully implemented. **Programmatic methods names are named after their label name in the [REST API Reference](https://docs.crisp.chat/references/rest-api/v1/)**.

 All methods that you will most likely need when building a Crisp integration are prefixed with a star symbol (⭐).
+The methods are c

 **⚠️ Note that, depending on your authentication token tier, which is either `user` or `plugin`, you may not be allowed to use all methods from the library.
 When in doubt, refer to the library method descriptions below.
 Most likely, you are using a `plugin` token.**